 Controller Career Overview: Budgeting is a key function of controllers and their staff, including the counting of spending and revenues.
 As the title suggests, they "control" access to corporate funds, exercising an important fiduciary responsibility.
 In many situations, professionals in the controller's organization must approve expenditures.
 Controllers typically are part of the organization headed by a company-wide or divisional chief financial officer (CFO).
 In smaller companies and organizations, the roles of controller and CFO may be combined.
+Also note that larger companies may have corporate budgeting departments in addition to their networks of divisional or departmental controllers.

 Find Job Openings: Use this tool to find current job openings in the field.